Jean-Chrysostôme Calès: In the Army of Italy (1796)

 At the beginning of 1796, captain Calès was sent to the Army of Italy commended by the young General in Chief Bonaparte, invested on 2 March 1796 by the Directory, the new republican regime, in which his elder brother Jean-Marie was elected a few months before representative at the Council of Five Hundred.
 In September 1795, this Army of Italy had received four divisions (16,000 men) of reinforcements from the victorious Army of the Eastern Pyrenees.
 With these reinforcements, this small army, with a strength of 50,000 men, was composed in large majority of battalions of volunteers coming from Southern France.
 It was intended in principle to open a simple front of diversion against Austria, while the two more powerful armies of the Rhine, the Army of Sambre and Meuse commended by General Jourdan and the Army of the Rhine and Moselle of General Moreau, were sent to circumvent the Austrians by the north.

 Following the plan of a lightning offensive meditated by General Bonaparte for a long time, the 4th line infantry regiment of Calès (General Augereau's Division) fought at the battles of the bridge of Lodi (10 May 1796), Castiglione (5 August), Bassano (8 September), the bridge of Arcole (15-17 November) and Rivoli (13-14 January 1797).

-At the Battle of Castiglione, captain Calès got shot at the right arm : the enemy was on the point of breaking on the left, when Calès succeeded in rallying the 3rd battalion he commanded, repulsed the Austrians, and the French troops took back their positions.
+At the Battle of Castiglione, captain Calès got shot in the right arm: the enemy was on the point of breaking on the left when Calès succeeded in rallying the 3rd battalion he commanded, repulsed the Austrians, and the French troops took back their positions.
 Although this battle, won by the French commanded by Generals Bonaparte, Massena and Augereau against three Austrian armies of Habsburg Austria, was not decisive, it is nevertheless considered by historians to be the most important battle regarding the victorious fate of the Italian campaign during the war of the First Coalition.